hannahellis4242/DevOpsByExample/NginxOnDocker.md

 ## Explanation

-In this "By Example" we created an html file that we wanted nginx to host for us.
+Here we were just getting a nginx container running so that we could see it.
 To do this we used the nginx docker image rather than host nginx on our own machine.
-Rather than manually type out commands on the command line to create a container using that image, we used a docker compose file that stored our configuration.
+Also instead of manually typing out commands on the command line to create a container using that image, we used a docker compose file that stored our configuration.
 The configuration contained a port mapping from port 80 inside the container to the host port of 8080.
-It also contained a bind mount volume, which mounted our example.html file inside the container in a file in the `usr/share/nginx/html` directory.
-This is the directory that nginx uses to look for a default html file if one exists.
-We then checked on the browser if our configuration was correct and saw that nginx was hosting our example website.
 After which we tided up after ourselves by bringing our services back down again.

-## Experiments

-If you would like to play with this setup some more.
-Try changing the `example.html` file while the container is running (after doing `docker compose up`) and see how the bind mount lets you edit files on your host machine and those changes are reflected inside the container.